-Several steps should be followed to ensure proper maintenance of fireplace chimney structures for chimney swifts:
+Steps to follow to ensure proper maintenance of fireplace chimney structures for chimney swifts:

 - Next, inspect and close the damper during the nesting season of March through August.
 This prevents the birds from flying into your home, decreases the chance of nestlings falling into the bottom of the fireplace, and lessens the transfer of sound making the chimney quieter for the birds and the homeowner.
+To further reduce noise, you can wedge a piece of flexible foam polyurethane bedding material in the chimney beneath the damper.

 Georgia Department of Natural Resources, Wildlife Resources Division, Wildlife Conservation Section